Easiest Places to Learn to Drive 2018-2019

 Lerwick – 68.9%

-How determined are you to get your driving license?
+How determined are you to get your driving licence?
 Prove your dedication and go 123 miles from the north coast of Scotland to Lerwick.
 Aside from it’s very passable test centre, Lerwick is the most northerly and easterly town in Scotland and has a rich connection to old Norse culture.

 Duns – 68.5%